egraphs-good/egglog/rfc/0001-generics.md

 Value/Function representation:

-1. Add an optional `Value.type` arg which is a recursive enum of either a string type or a string and a number of type args, so that we can represent generic instantiated types for each value.
-Note that there won't be values for any values with type variables, since they only show up in rules as variables, not as a real value.
-2. There will be one function table per generic function, i.e. like `zip`.
+1. There will be one function table per generic function, i.e. like `zip`.
 All instances of that function, regardless of type, will be in that table.
+2. Since each intput/output pair in the table might be of different types, we could store this additional type information somewhere if need be, either in the `Value` struct or in another mapping from `EqSort` IDs to types.

 We would **only allow other user defined type as parameters** for user defined generic types.
 Otherwise, the rewrite definitions wouldn’t be valid, because only user defined types can be union-ed, not primitives.